 MSU's Undergraduate Game Design and Development program outranks public university programs across the U.S.

 GameDev at MSU ranks 1st in the nation for game design and development programs, according to The Princeton Review®.
 The education services company features the school on its annual ranking list, "Top 50 Undergraduate Schools for Game Design for 2020."
-Across the world, MSU's game design and development program also ranks 7th among undergraduate programs and 12th among graduate programs in Princeton Review’s list of Top Schools for Video Game Design for 2022.
+MSU's game design and development program also ranks 6th among undergraduate programs and 12th among graduate programs in Princeton Review’s list of Top Schools for Video Game Design for 2022.
 In addition to the rankings from The Princeton Review, the undergraduate program is also ranked No. 9 by U.S. News & World Report's 2023 edition of Best Colleges.

 The program at MSU's College of Communication Arts and Sciences launched a new B.A. in Games and Interactive Media in 2020, adding to an impressive reputation for game development and design.

 Play Free Online games Designed by MSU Students!

 The Princeton Review chose the schools based on its 2020 survey of administrators at 150 institutions across the U.S. and abroad that offer game design courses, majors, or degree programs.
 The company analyzed more than 40 survey data points to tally the rankings.
 The survey collected information about the schools' game design programs in four areas: academics, faculty, technology, and career prospects.

 "We highly recommend Michigan State University and every one of the schools that made our Top Schools for Game Design lists for 2021," said Rob Franek, Editor-in-Chief for The Princeton Review.
 "Their faculties are superlative.
 Their facilities are state-of-the-art.
 Their alumni include many of the video game industry’s most prominent artists, designers, developers, and entrepreneurs.”